Employee portal

 Good transition practices between schools or classes

-When students have to make a transition without being properly prepared, inappropriate behavior or resistance can arise.
-Often a student approaches such a change with anxiety.
-He may demonstrate an inability to react appropriately or to adapt to his new situation.
-Educators must therefore carefully plan any student transition.
+When students are faced with a transition without adequate preparation, inappropriate behaviors or resistance may occur.
+It is common for students to approach such a change with anxiety.
+They may demonstrate an inability to respond appropriately or adapt to their new situation.
+Educators must therefore plan carefully for any student transition.

 The planning process aims to ensure continuity of services, whether it is a transfer from one school to another or a change of class within the same school.
-Communication between the staff of the home environment, the reception staff, the parents and the child is essential.
+Communication between the staff of the original setting, the reception staff, the parents and the child is essential.

 Between schools

-- Offer an information session on the transition to staff from the sending and receiving schools.
+- Provide a transition information session to staff at both the sending and receiving schools.

-- Provide information and consult with members of the school council of the home school.
+- Inform and consult with the school council members of the original school.

-- Hold a meeting in the host school with the parents and children concerned from the home school.
+- Hold a meeting at the host school with the parents and children concerned from the original school.

-- Hold a meeting of ambassadors from the host school in the home school.
+- Hold a meeting of the host school's ambassadors at the school of origin.

-- Organize a guided tour of the reception school for the children concerned.
+- Organize a guided tour of the host school for the children concerned.

-- Offer an information session on the transition to school staff.
+- Provide a transition information session to school staff.

-- Provide information and consult with school council members.
+- Inform and consult with school board members.

-- Hold a meeting in the school with the parents and children concerned from the school.
+- Hold a meeting at the school with the parents and children concerned by the school.

 - Organize a guided tour of the school for the children concerned.